A Realistic Protocol for Evaluation of Weakly Supervised Object Localization: Related Work

 Self-supervised~\cite{caron21}, unsupervised learning~\cite{chen23,vaithyanathan99}, and data generation~\cite{Borji19} also face model selection and hyper-parameter search difficulties due to limited supervision.
 For instance, in image generation, quantitative measures~\cite{Heusel17,Salimans16,Zhang18} may not fully capture how realistic a generated image is, necessitating visual inspections that affect reproducibility and real-world applicability.

 The aforementioned works show that the evaluation protocol is an issue for many settings.
-In this work, we focus on realistic WSOL evaluation protocols, in particular model selection for hyperparameter optimization and producing threshold for test set to produce bboxes from localization maps.
+This work focuses on realistic WSOL evaluation protocols, in particular model selection for hyperparameter optimization and threshold estimation using test set for generating bboxes.

 \textbf{(b) Early stopping without validation set.} Some works have explored early stopping without a validation set, crucial when data is limited.
 Large held-out validation sets improve generalization estimates but reduce training data size at the cost of significantly reducing the data available for the training set.
 Mahsereci et al.\cite{Mahsereci17} proposed a criterion using gradient statistics over the training set, effective in classification and regression tasks.
 Duvenaud et al.\cite{duvenaud16} used weight statistics, monitoring the entropy change in network parameters as an indicator of generalization.
 Yuan et al.\cite{yuan24} introduced \emph{Label Wave}, tracking model prediction changes on noisy training labels to prevent overfitting.
 Li et al.\cite{li20} suggested using augmented training data instead of a real validation set to reduce computational costs.
 While these works aim to halt the training of the entire model, Bonet el al.\cite{Bonet21} per-class channel early stopping for CNNs without validation sets, leveraging DeepNNK\cite{Shekkizhar20}, a non-negative kernel regression.
 Note that in these works, the training and test task is the same.
 In WSOL, however, the model is trained for the \classification task but it is evaluated on the \localization task.